 If the idea of making your own videos is overwhelming to you – I get it!
 Start with utilizing the vast amount of resources already available (for free!) on YouTube.
 Just make sure to:

 - ALWAYS preview the video in its entirety – both for accuracy and appropriateness of the content for your students.

 - Check the links each year before reusing to make sure they haven’t been deleted or changed on you.
 Beneath any video just click “Save” and add it to a playlist (I organize mine by class!)
 This way you have them all catalogued and can easily click through at the start of each school year to make sure they are all still good and ready for when you need them.

 How have you used YouTube videos to increase student understanding in your classroom?
 What other tech. resources have you found to be effective?
-I would LOVE to hear from your experiences!
+I would LOVE to hear about your experiences!